 You have always loved working outdoors.
-Gardening, pruning unruly hedges and remove weeds are your favorite pastime activities.
+Gardening, pruning unruly hedges and remove weeds are your favourite pastime activities.
 You have a green thumb and know how to work with different plants and flowers.
 You like to place flower pots in strategic places or mow the lawn or even make sculptures out of bushes.
 If any of these sounds familiar, you could start a business of Landscaping in Malaysia.

 Landscaping is gaining great popularity these days.
 People expect their garden to look flawless, however small it might be.
-A perfect garden not only gives the owner a sense of harmony but is also useful to create a favorable first impression on people visiting your home.
+A perfect garden not only gives the owner a sense of harmony but is also useful to create a favourable first impression on people visiting your home.